gatsbyjs/gatsby/docs/blog/2017-10-03-smartive-goes-gatsby/index.md

 date: 2017-10-03
 image: "smartive-loves-gatsby.png"
 author: "Moreno Feltscher"
 excerpt: "At smartive we always saw the potential of static site generators.
-We recently made the switch to Gatsby.js for our company site.
+We recently made the switch to Gatsby for our company site.
 A decision we don’t regret.
 Here’s why."
 tags: ["case-studies", "blogs", "deployment"]
 ---